SpaceX launches 3rd crew in under year, fly on reused rocket

 “We’re thrilled to have a crew on board Endeavour once again,” SpaceX Launch Control radioed just before liftoff.

+All four astronauts clasped hands as Kimbrough noted it was the first time in more than 20 years that U.S., European and Japanese astronauts had launched together.

-The first-stage booster touched down on an ocean platform nine minutes later.
+The first-stage booster touched down on an ocean platform nine minutes after liftoff.

 Rapid reusability is critical to Musk’s effort to open space to everyone, land NASA’s next moonwalkers and, his loftiest goal by far, build a city on Mars.